Karnage Construction

 User Persona

-Using my affinity map, user interviews, and insights, I tried to create a persona who was the average of my participants interviewed.
+Using my affinity map, user interviews, and insights, I created a persona who was the average of my participants interviewed.
 Introducing: Erika Thompson, my user persona from which I would draw my design flow inspirations.

 Erika is a 32-year-old new homeowner looking to have a new deck installed and was recommended to check out Karnage Construction as an option.
 Erika strongly takes positive recommendations from others into account as believes it makes the company more trustworthy.
 She is trying to keep that in mind as she frustratingly tries to find answers to her questions on their website.
 She wants to get the conversation started with Karnage, but the contact form feels too lengthy and intimidates her.